-All we have and all we are is of God, and everyone has a faithful offering to make.
+To make a gift online, please click here or use the QR code below to be taken to the secure form on our of God, and everyone has a faithful offering to make.
 All gifts received today will support Trinity's ministry, empower our service to the community, and sustain our historic buildings.